MdAjharulIslam/Tic-Tac-Toe-js/README.md

-This tic Tac Toe game will be play with computer or AI
+This Tic Tac Toe game will be play with computer or AI